Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 where Binary is a function to binarize the real value $$ x $$ and $$ \sigma(\cdot) $$ is the sigmoid function.

 QuantNoise quantizes a different random subset of weights during each forward pass and trains the model with unbiased gradients.
-This allows lower-bit precision quantization without significant accuracy drop.
+This allows lower-bit precision quantization without a significant accuracy drop.

 A major challenge with stochastic quantization methods is the overhead of creating random numbers for every single weight update.
 Thus, they are not yet widely adopted in practice.